Project

 By limiting the breeding with dogs that carry (specific) hereditary disorders the frequency of these disorders in the breed can be reduced.
 This can result in new rules in the association’s breeding regulations, for example prohibiting breeding with Bouviers with hereditary eye disorders.
 However, the concern is that excluding all animals with (predisposition to) specific disorders could be too strict and that this selection will raise the amount of inbreeding too much.
 Also other challenges play a role, such as that disorders often do not manifest until later in the dogs life, and thus might not be known at the time of breeding.
 Therefore, breeding associations struggle with finding balance between breeding for health traits and genetic management to keep inbreeding growth low.

 Three breed associations (i.e. associated with Bouvier des Flandres, Saarloos wolfdog, Stabyhoun and Wetterhoun) are now looking for scientific rationale behind health measures in their breeding regulations.
-There are known solutions of which outbreeding (=crossing with animals from outside the studbook) is one, but possibly other measures such as genetic evaluation should play a role.
+There are known solutions of which outbreeding (=crossing with animals from outside the breed club) is one, but possibly other measures such as genetic evaluation should play a role.
 For some breeds DNA is already collected and profiled for a large amount of dogs, but the translation to breeders and breeding practices still has to be made.
-Keeping breeders connected is another concern, whereas new rules and regulations should not lead to increased breeding outside the studbook.
+Keeping breeders connected is another concern, whereas new rules and regulations should not lead to increased breeding outside the breed club.

 Publications